ekhadley/hp_rpg2/instructions/instructions.md

   - **Circumvention**: Enables casting when silenced or otherwise unable to speak, provided the spell doesn't also require gestures that are restricted.

 ### Combat and Dueling
-- **Initiative**: All participants roll d20 + PP modifier at the start of combat.
-Highest roll goes first, then descending order.
-Ties broken by highest PP score, then coin flip/GM decision.
+- **Initiative**: All participants roll initiative `d20 + PP Modifier` at the start of combat.
 - **Actions**: On your turn, you can take **one Action** (e.g., Cast a Spell, Attack, Use an Object, Dash, Disengage, Dodge, Help) and **move** up to your speed (typically 30 feet).
 Some spells or abilities might use a Bonus Action or Reaction if specified.
 - **Reactions**: Some abilities, such as certain spells (e.g., *Protego*), can be used as reactions.
 A reaction is an instant response to a trigger, such as an incoming attack or spell.
 Each character can use one reaction per round, which they regain at the start of their next turn.
-- **Offensive Spells**: Caster makes a spellcasting check (d20 + MP Mod + Prof Bonus vs Spell DC).
+- **Offensive Spells**: Caster makes a spellcasting check (`d20 + MP Mod + Prof Bonus` vs Spell DC).
 If successful, the spell takes effect.
 If the spell requires a save, the target makes a saving throw against the caster's Spell Save DC (`8 + Caster MP Mod + Caster Prof Bonus`).
 Failure means suffering the spell's effects.
 - **Defensive Spells**: Spells like *Protego* can be cast as an Action or Reaction (if specified).
 They might negate an incoming spell/attack if the caster's spellcasting check meets or exceeds the incoming attack roll or spell save DC, or provide a temporary HP shield, as described by the spell.

-### Other Activities
-- **Potions**: Brewing requires ingredients and a check (d20 + MP modifier + Potions proficiency bonus) vs. the potion's DC.
-Consuming a potion is typically an Action.
-- **Quidditch**: Involves a series of checks using PP (Flying, Dodging), MA (Perception for Seekers, tactical awareness), and potentially SG (team coordination/intimidation) depending on the situation and position.
-- **Social**: Interactions like Persuasion, Deception, Intimidation use d20 + S modifier + relevant proficiency bonus vs. the target's passive MA or SG, or an actively rolled contest (e.g., Insight vs Deception).

 ### Progression
 - **Advancement**: Progress through Hogwarts years is achieved via story milestones (typically end-of-year events).
 Upon advancing a year:
   - Increase **one** ability score of your choice by +1 (maximum 20).
   - Gain **one** new proficiency of your choice.
-  - Learn new spells automatically.
+  - Learn several new spells.
   - Increase MS and HP pools based on the Year component of their formulas.
   - Proficiency Bonus increases at Years 2, 4, and 7.